jbuechs/seemore/README.md

 ### Technical Requirements
 #### Authentication
   - Allows Users to sign in and out using [OmniAuth's Developer Strategy](http://rubydoc.info/github/intridea/omniauth/master/OmniAuth/Strategies/Developer) in development only.
 This should not be enabled for Production (a.k.a.
 Heroku deployment)
-  - Allows Users to sign-up and login with at least one social media account (Instagram (required), Twitter, Vimeo, Github)
+  - Allows Users to sign-up and login with at least two social media accounts (Instagram, Twitter, Vimeo, Github)

 #### APIs
   Choose two of the APIs below to implement: